-Available soon – a new ‘Wooden Boats’ art print!
+Now available – the new ‘Wooden Boats’ art print!

-A new full color art print of ‘Wooden Boats’ will soon available on this website.
+A new full color art print of ‘Wooden Boats’ is now available on this website.
 This somewhat whimsical illustration is an intricately detailed view of a small harbor town and a veritable flotilla of wooden boats at the dock.
 This illustration had been previously featured as an F.X.Schmid (Ravensburger) jigsaw puzzle and is now offered as a high quality art print.

 Coming soon – a new ‘Mountain Town’ art print!